 This wouldn't be very useful on the inside of the home, but the option is always there, especially for a door leading to an outside, covered patio or deck.

 Have you heard about hiding your doors in a pocket?
 If not, then the pocket door will surprise you with its features and functionalities.

 The pocket doors are different from the traditional doors in all aspects.
 It is a kind of sliding door.
 The door can hide inside a preinstalled pocket inside the wall.

-Having it installed is a bit difficult to pull off.
+Having it installed is a bit difficult to pull off, as is adjusting pocket doors from time to time.
 So, before installation, give special attention to this factor.
 Otherwise you'll need to consider some of the pocket door alternatives.

 These types of inside doors look fabulous if you can fulfill the requirements and use modern hardware.
 Though it is mostly seen as a closet door, you can also use it as a bedroom door or in the living space.

 These are the most unique of the different styles of interior doors.
 Adding them after a home is built can be fairly time consuming or expensive, but the result is amazing.
 Just be prepared to have to vacuum out the railings frequently.

 Avalon doors are unique in that they're thinner.
 They're often half or even one-third of the width of a standard door.
 They're typically used as doors for pantries in the kitchen or other storage closets.

 The panels of these types of interior doors usually have one tall panel on top, a very small panel in the middle, then a medium length one towards the bottom.

 Now imagine taking two half-width Avalon doors and smashing them together to make one standard width door.
 That's what the Rockport door is similar too, except you would also move the small panel in the middle of an Avalon door to the top.